 MSPCC offers an after-hours telephone helpline that provides emergency assistance to foster, kinship and pre-adoptive families when DCF offices are closed.
 The helpline is staffed by social workers experienced in foster care issues.
-They can provide telephone support to help resolve problems or, if necessary, arrange for an emergency home visit.
+They can provide telephone support to help resolve non-emergency situations.
 The helpline is open 5 P.M. to 9 A.M., Monday-Friday and 24 hours on weekends and holidays: (800) 486-3730.

-Kid’s Net provides training and conferences throughout the state with topics specific to the issues facing foster, adoptive and kinship families.
-Kid’s Net also offers opportunities to attend courses in CPR and First Aid.
-View the Kid’s Net Training Calendar February 2018 – June 2018
+Kid’s Net provides training throughout the state with topics specific to the issues facing foster, adoptive and kinship families.
+Click below for our Statewide Virtual Training Calendar!

 Family Resource Liaisons

 Everyone needs a break from parenting once in a while, and respite is an important way to ensure that parents are able to take care of themselves, so they can continue to care for their children.
-Family respite is a planned time-out or vacation for DCF foster and pre-adoptive parents.
-Families can receive up to ten days of paid respite each year.
+Respite is a planned time-out or vacation for DCF foster and pre-adoptive parents.
+Families can receive up to ten nights of paid respite each year.

 Short-Term Child Care

-Planned, short-term, day and evening care provided in licensed childcare homes is available to allow foster, pre-adoptive and kinship families to attend to foster care-related or personal business; provide a break from parenting; and to meet other needs that impact the overall stability of the family.
+Planned, short-term, day and evening care provided in licensed childcare homes or reimbursement of a DCF approved caretaker is available to allow foster, pre-adoptive and kinship families to attend to foster care-related or personal business; provide a break from parenting; and to meet other needs that impact the overall stability of the family.